m00g3n/cluster-inventory/docs/contributor/testing-strategy.md

 7. Integration tests must be executed fast to minimize roundtrip times and be applied for each PR.
 Long-running tests should be excluded from frequently executed test runs and be triggered periodically, for example, 4 times a day.

 ### End-to-End Testing

+This section describes how to create and manage test clusters using mainstream Kubernetes management tools like Helm or Kustomize, and how to perform regular performance tests to ensure your application functions correctly and meets the KPIs in a production-like environment.

 1. Use a mainstream Kubernetes management tool (for example, [Helm](https://helm.sh/) or [Kustomize](https://kustomize.io/)) to create, deploy, and manage test clusters and environments that closely resemble the productive execution context.
 2. For short-living Kubernetes clusters, use k3d or other lightweight Kubernetes cluster providers.
 3. Run regularly, but at least once per release, a performance test that measures product KPIs to indicate KPI violations or performance differences between release candidates.